-How to Measure the ROI of Digital Advertising
+How DMOs Can Measure the ROI of Digital Advertising

-When you review your investment in digital advertising, you should notice that more and more of your DMO budget is being allocated for interactive media each year. eMarketer forecasts that with a 20.5% increase, 2016 will be the first year that US digital ad spending will overtake TV as the largest advertising category.
+When you review your investment in digital advertising you should notice that, as a percentage of your media spend, more and more of your media budget is being allocated for interactive media each year.
+Vox reported in December of 2017 that worldwide digital ad spending overtook TV as the largest advertising category with 41% of the market.
 This is primarily because a good marketing campaign will follow consumer habits, and people are spending more and more time in front of a computer or mobile screen.
 The second reason this trend is happening is because of the ability to measure the efficiency of digital advertising when compared to traditional advertising.
-Whether your digital investment has increased or not, you (or your team) should measure the return on the investment (ROI) to demonstrate to stakeholders the viability of the marketing strategy and shift toward digital.
-So, how do you measure the ROI?
-First, your DMO has to define an end goal or the definition of success for the campaign.
-If the ultimate goal is to grow your region’s bed tax revenue, then one could argue that the success metric is an increased room reservation conversion.
-However, most DMOs do not promote one hotel or accommodation in their digital ads, so tracking a booking from the ad can’t be done.
-Technically speaking, not every digital campaign can produce immediate bookings as they are not always leading to a reservation page.
-Usually, that is the responsibility of the accommodation itself.
-Instead, DMOs are advertising various aspects of the city or town and having the click-through go to the destination’s website for travel inspiration, planning calendars, or requesting a visitors guide.
-When you can watch the consumer's activity from clicking on an ad all the way to booking a hotel room, you have one metric to be included in the ROI summary.
-But let’s add traffic to the tourism site and visitor guide requests to the ROI goal for the digital campaign.
+Whether your digital investment has increased or not, you (or your team) should make every effort to measure the return on the investment (ROI) of your marketing spend to demonstrate to stakeholders the viability of your overall marketing strategy but specifically the shift toward digital.
+So, as a DMO, how do you measure your digital media spend ROI?
+Since DMOs are typically advertising various aspects of their destination and having the click-through go to the destination’s website for travel inspiration, planning calendars, or requesting a visitors guide, let's add website traffic to the tourism site and requests for visitor guides to the ROI goal for the digital campaign.
 Both of those actions show some level of intent to travel and will bring consumers that much closer to an actual visit.
-The measurement metric has to then shift to an awareness model.
-When talking about an awareness model, impressions and click-through rates (CTRs) become the bar by which to gauge performance.
-Emphasis is most often placed on clicks.
+In this case, the ROI measurement metric has to then shift to an awareness model where impressions and click-through rates (CTRs) become the bar by which to gauge performance - and emphasis is most often placed on clicks.

 Common Digital Vocabulary Words: